solarmon/WHDLoad-Game-Launcher/README.md

 # To Do / Roadmap

-* Native joystick support?
-At the moment the solution is to use the joystick to control the mouse.
 * Better ToolTypes support?
    - Need to support tooltyoes natively - via the .info icon file, and not via .tooltypes file?
    - Maybe use **kgiconload**?
    - Or method to extract the tooltypes values on the fly?
    - Some WHDLoad launchers support tooltypes - but need NewIcons support?
-* Better multiple game slave selector:
-   - Use ABS (Amiga Boot Selector)?
 * More Game Launchers?
   - X-bench
   - AGS